Gender Pay Gap Report

 Median gender bonus gap

-Based on the Median (middle) Bonus Pay for male and female employees in the relevant pay period, our Median Gender Bonus Gap is 28% in favour of Women.
-This was 0% last year.
+Based on the Median (middle) Bonus Pay for Male and Female employees in the relevant pay period, our Median Gender Bonus Gap in 2023-24 was 128% in favour of Women.
+This year it was 6.3%* in favour of Men and the actual gap between the 2 Groups was only £67.
+All in all, the gap between Men and Women had closed significantly compared to last year.

 *Rounded to one decimal place